What-if Analysis / Goalseek

-In Strategic Focus what-if analysis the activity driver sensitivities are shown in a flowchart format.
-Below is an example of what would be necessary to move from the current ROCE of 15.41% to the desired goal of 16%.
+In Strategic Focus what-if analysis the activity driver sensitivities display in a flowchart format.
+Above is an example of what would be necessary to move from the current ROCE of 15.41% to the desired goal of 16%.

 Goal-seeking demonstrates the changes required to achieve the desired financial ratio results.
-Given the current starting point and desired goal the software will investigate the level of changes necessary to reach the desired value.
+Given the current starting point and desired goal the software investigates the level of changes necessary to reach the desired value.

 eg: Goalseek how the return on capital employed (ROCE) can be increased from 15.41% to 16%.
 Strategic Focus identifies promising strategies and shows them in order of effectiveness.

 - In the above example the ROCE goal could be achieved by changes in any of the following strategic actions;

 - changes to